ninahonyango/VAPT/README.md

   ```21/tcp open  ftp     vsftpd 2.3.4```

-This verification step ensures the correct service is targeted before launching an exploit as shown below:

 ![Screenshot On Confirming The vsftpd 2.3.4 Service](images/confirmvsftpdService.png)
 *Screenshot on confirming the presence of vsftpd 2.3.4 service via Kali terminal.*

+This verification step ensures the correct service is targeted before launching an exploit.

 ---

 #### 5.2 ✅ Launch Metaspoilt Framework

-After confirming that vsftpd 2.3.4 service is running, I launched the Metaspoit Framework on Kali Linux.
-This was done by executing the following command in Kali terminal:
+After confirming that vsftpd 2.3.4 service is running, we launch Metaspoit Framework on Kali Linux.
+This was done by executing the following command:

 ```
 msfconsole